IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ```

 :::tip Why This Matters
-This architecture means your API can verify legitimate users **without any dependency on IronShield's infrastructure**.
+This architecture allows any third party to verify legitimate users **without any dependency on IronShield's infrastructure**.
 Even if IronShield servers are completely unreachable, your API can still verify tokens and serve legitimate traffic.
 :::

 Now let's walk through each step of the verification process in detail, including the exact HTTP headers used and what happens at each stage.

 ### Step 1: Client Requests Challenge

-When an unknown client wants to access a third-party API protected by IronShield,
-they first need to obtain a computational challenge.
+When an unknown client wants to access a third-party application, service, or API protected by IronShield, they first need to obtain a computational challenge.
 The client sends a HTTP request to IronShield servers with a specific Base64URL'd header.

 :::info Base64URL Encoding
 All IronShield headers use **Base64URL encoding** (not standard Base64) to avoid browser-unsafe characters like `+`, `/`, and `=`.
 This ensures headers work seamlessly across all HTTP implementations and can be easily represented, copied, and modified since they are just one long blob of text.
+Fundamentally, all headers are just concatenated JSON blobs.
 :::

 **Example HTTP Header:** `X-IRONSHIELD-REQUEST`